cisagov/action-lineage/src/lineage/templates/conflict_template.md

 ## ✅ Pre-merge checklist ##

 Remove any of the following that do not apply.
-These boxes should remain unchecked until the pull request has been approved.
+These boxes should remain unchecked until the pull request has been approved.  <!-- markdownlint-disable-line MD013 -->

 - [ ] Finalize version.